 - CCH completes a study, in coordination with the Children’s Defense Fund, on the effects of welfare reform on homelessness.

-- The “It Takes a Home to Raise a Child Campaign” passes legislation and wins $1 million in funding to create the Family Homelessness Prevention Program to provide emergency assistance to families at risk of homelessness.
+- “It Takes a Home to Raise a Child” campaign passes its first state legislation – securing $1 million to create the Family Homelessness Prevention Program to provide small emergency assistance grants to families at risk of homelessness.
+By FY13, the program will have helped more than 101,000 households.

-- CCH, in conjunction with other community organizations, wins the Jobs and Living Wage Campaign.
+- Working with other community organizations, CCH helps win the Jobs and Living Wage Campaign.
 It requires companies receiving city subsidies or contracts to pay their workers at least $7.60 an hour.
-The Living Wage Ordinance represents an average annual wage increase of $5,000 for approximately 10,000 formerly minimum wage workers.
+The Living Wage Ordinance creates an average annual wage increase of $5,000 for about 10,000 minimum wage workers.
 This precedent-setting decision made Chicago the 20th locale in the nation to establish a living wage policy.

 - CCH’s Statewide Homeless Youth Initiative works with the Illinois Department of Human Services (IDHS) to increase funding for homeless youth programs from $2 million to $4 million.